 There is usually a waiting period of at least a year before the policy could pay out upon a claim

-How much will a life insurance policy cost me?
+How much will life insurance cost me?

 There's no definite answer as to how much your cover will cost.
 Instead, there are several factors you can use to gauge the potential cost of your monthly premiums, such as: